wtayyeb/django-postman/docs/notification.rst

 * when a message is rejected (sender)
 * when a message or a reply is received (recipient)

+*New in version 3.4.0*
+With the default templates provided within the application, a text-only email is sent.
+If you want the email to be in HTML format:

+1. Create the .html version.
+#.
+Override the .txt version (otherwise the template provided by default applies) with either:

+    - a non empty content of your design.
+    - or an empty content, meaning by convention a fallback to the .html content with all tags stripped.

 .. _for_visitors:

 For visitors